Garland Morrow

+Garland Augustus Morrow (February 14, 1899 – November 4, 1987) was an American college football and college basketball player and coach.
+He served two stints at the head basketball coach at Vanderbilt University, from 1929 to 1931 and 1944 to 1946.
+Morrow was also the head coach in football and basketball at Cumberland College—now known as Cumberland University—in Lebanon, Tennessee from 1932 to 1935.

+Early life and playing career

-"Gus" played both sports for Vanderbilt University, including football under Dan McGugin.
+Morrow was born on February 14, 1899, in Clarksville, Tennessee.
+He played both sports for Vanderbilt University, including football under Dan McGugin.
 He was also on the track team.
-Morrow played basketball at Vanderbilt under later Alabama Crimson Tide football coach Wallace Wade.
+Morrow played basketball at Vanderbilt under Wallace Wade.

 Football

-1922

 Morrow was a starter for the scoreless tie with Michigan at the inauguration at Dudley Field in 1922.
 "Thousands of cheering Vanderbilt fans inspired the surge of center Alf Sharp, guard Gus Morrow, tackle Tex Bradford, and end Lynn Bomar, who stopped Michigan cold in four attempts."
 As a player Morrow weighed 175 pounds.

 Basketball

-1922-23

-The 1922-23 team went 16–8, beating the LSU Tigers but losing to the Virginia Tech Hokies in the SIAA tournament.
+The 1922–23 team went 16–8, beating the LSU Tigers but losing to the Virginia Tech Hokies in the SIAA tournament.
 An account of the LSU game reads: "Either Vanderbilt was in rare form or L.S.U. has a good fighting team with no shooting ability.
 Fans were treated to the most one-sided contest of opening day when these two clubs met, the Commodores scoring 13 points before the Louisianans had counted once, winning 36 to 10."
 Morrow scored 4 points.